2023 Awards and Scholarships

-There are a number of grants, scholarships, and awards available to Ohio Thespians.
+There are a number of scholarships and awards available to Ohio Thespians and the educators and professionals that make it happen.

 Bob Fose Scholarship